ArcherFSharpTesting/Archer.Bow/docs/readme/runner/RunnerEvents.md

 )
 ) -->

-The `Runner` in the Bow library emits several lifecycle events that allow you to hook into and respond to different stages of test execution.
+The `Runner` in the RunnerFactory library emits several lifecycle events that allow you to hook into and respond to different stages of test execution.
 These events are useful for custom logging, reporting, or integrating with other systems.

 <!-- (dl (# Runner Lifecycle Events)) -->